michigan-nii/skills/BasicPython/StepOne.md

 >>> type(range(5))
 <type 'list'>
 ```
+A list is a collection of other types of variables.
+Lists have nice ways
+to refer to individual elements and to go through each element in turn.
+We'll
+learn lots more about lists and other multi-element variable types later.

+## Doing something to each element of a list

 To do something to each element of a list (or other multi-element variables),
 you can use `for`.